Himanshu12102004/cg-docs/mdDocsAndBuilder/docs/3-webGL/4-lets-draw-a-point.md

 `gl.compileShader` function takes a reference to a shader object and compiles the source code attached to it.
 If the compilation is successful, the shader is marked as compiled; otherwise, the compilation status is set to false and an error log is generated.

-The lines that follow are optional and are mainly used for debugging.
+The `if` block in the code above is optional and mainly used for debugging.
 We query the compile status of the shader, and if it is false, we print the error log to the console.
 This helps us understand what went wrong during compilation.

 Querying shader parameters have a small performance cost, so it is usually avoided in production code.